Multifactor Models of Risk-Adjusted As ...

-The financial crisis led to a discussion on the independence, engagement, and financial industry skills of the firm’s board.
+The financial crisis led to a discussion on the firm’s board’s independence, engagement, and financial industry skills.
 However, statistical analysis on the failed banks does not show any correlation between the prowess of a bank and the predominance of either the insiders or outsiders.

-The analysis of the 2007-2009 financial crisis led to the realization that there was little attention to controlling the tail risks and worst-case scenarios.
+The 2007-2009 financial crisis analysis led to the realization that there was little attention to controlling the tail risks and worst-case scenarios.
 This has led to discussions on the stakeholders of a bank and their impact on corporate governance.

 After the crisis, the significance of the boards being proactive in risk oversight became a significant issue.
 Consequently, the boards have been educated on the risks and the direct relationship of the risk management structure, such as delegating CRO’s power to report to the board directly.

 A clear understanding of business strategies and associated risks and returns is necessary for risk governance.
 The risks associated with business activities should be made transparent to the stakeholders.
 Appropriate risk appetite should be set for the firm, and the board should oversee the managerial operations and strategy formulation process.
-There should be an involvement of risk management in business planning, and risks associated with every target should be adequately assessed to see if they fit into the firm’s risk appetite.
+Risk management should be involved in business planning, and risks associated with every target should be adequately assessed to see if they fit into the firm’s risk appetite.
 The choices in risk management are as follows:

 Risk management strategies should be directed to impact economic performance rather than accounting performance.
 Policies, directives, and infrastructure related to risk management should be appropriately placed in a firm.
 The seriousness of a firm about its risk management process can be gauged by assessing the career path in the risk management division of the firm, the incentives awarded to the risk managers, the existence of ethics within the firm, and the authority to whom the risk managers report.